 “I know,” Andrew droned.

 “Did he tell you about it?”
-Sam’s lip curled.
+His lip curled.
 “What’d that bitch say?”

-“Get out,” he said, apologetic.
+“Get out,” Sam said, apologetic.
 “Tadeshi makes me self-conscious.”

 The stylish Pole emerged in one of his new suits, a sleek metal gray with a narrow pink tie.
 “Goodbye, Andrej,” he said, walking to the door.